British Small Animal Veterinary Association (BSAVA)

 The Veterinary Medicines Directorate (VMD)

 The Veterinary Medicines Directorate (VMD) protects animal health, public health and the environment.
-VMD is an executive agency, sponsored by the Department for Environment, Food and Rural Affairs.
+The VMD is an executive agency, sponsored by the Department for Environment, Food and Rural Affairs.